iar001/Quips-On-Chips/README.md

 ​	I’d like a search feature on the homepage that enables a user to find the specific snack they are looking for.
 I’d also like to have a feature that allows users to arrange snacks according to different features (best tasting, cost, etc).
 I would also like to give users the ability to add new snacks to the site.
 Further, I’d like for user to be able to add a review directly on the individual snack page, as opposed to going to a different page, for better user experience.

+I was able to add the sort feature to arrange the snacks based on the the three main categories.

 **Feature List**